alburezg/DemoKin_example/DemoKin_handout.md

     + https://twitter.com/d_alburez
     + www.alburez.me

-# Citation
+# Acknowledgement

-Williams, Iván, Alburez-Gutierrez, Diego and Xi Song.
-(2021) "DemoKin: An R package to compute kinship networks in stable and non-stable populations."
-URL: <https://github.com/IvanWilli/DemoKin>.
+We thank Hal Caswell for sharing code and data from his Demographic Research papers.
+Mallika Snyder provided useful comments on an earlier version of this handout.

 # Appendix: Obtaining U matrix from a life table {#appendix}

-Here, we show how to estimate the argument **U** from `DemoKin::kins()` (survival ratio by age from a life table) from a standard life table.
+Here, we show how to estimate the argument **U** from `DemoKin::kin()` (survival ratio by age from a life table) from a standard life table.
 The code is part of the function `DemoKin::get_HMDHFD()`.
 For this example, we use Swedish period life tables from the Human Mortality Database.